balmli/com.systemair/README.txt

-With this app and a Systemair Z-wave adapter, you can control your Systemair HVAC.
+With this app and a Systemair Z-wave adapter or a Systemair Internet access module (IAM), you can control your Systemair HVAC.

-You can control the set point temperature, set the fan mode (Auto, Low, Medium, High, Off) and mode (Comfort, Energy Saving).
+You can control the set point temperature, set the fan mode and mode.

 Device: SystemairHVAC